Dhanka: Culture

 The Dhanka share many cultural similarities with the Rathwa and Naikda tribal people, and are largely indistinguishable from them.
 The Rathwa provide pithora ritual paintings for the interior walls of Dhanka homes.
 Described by Shereen Ratnagar as "vibrant colours ... teeming with gods, people, plants, birds and animals", creation of this artform is unique to the Rathwa.

 Demographics

 The 2001 Census of India recorded the Dhanka in the state of Rajasthan as one of the 30 STs which did not form part of the Bhil, Mina and Bhil Mina tribes.
 Those latter communities accounted for 93 per cent of the ST population at that time, whilst the combined population of the Dhanka, Tadvi, Tetaria and Valvi, which was recorded as being one community, comprised 77,047 people.

 Haryana

-The Dhanka of Haryana, also known as (who become Bishnoi in 800 BC), is a community of weavers.
+The Dhanka of Haryana, also known as Delu (who become Bishnoi in 800 BC), is a community of weavers.
 They have been granted Scheduled Caste status in the reservation system and are found throughout the state.